Syncopate: Efficient Multi-GPU AI Kernels via Automatic Chunk-Centric Compute-Communication Overlap: : Fine-Grained Overlap Compiler

 For each operator, \thiswork{} first builds a dependency graph over tiles and communication steps from the chunk schedule, then lowers this graph into backend-specific code that enforces all dependencies by construction.
 When targeting the copy engine or a specialized SM, the compiler emits global-memory signals and kernel launches so that communication progresses asynchronously relative to the main compute tiles.
 When targeting co-located SM backends, it instead generates shared-memory barriers and index bookkeeping to coordinate communication and computation within the same SM.
 Because all five realizations share the same logical schedule but expose different latency/bandwidth and resource trade-offs, they form a search space for the autotuner: \thiswork{} automatically generates all valid implementations, measures their end-to-end performance, and selects the best-performing backend for each operator and hardware configuration.

 \paragraph{Tile-Scheduler Swizzling.} As visualized in \Fig{\ref{fig:tile_scheduler}}, the communication plan and the original computation kernel typically induce different layouts over the global tensor: communication groups tiles into chunks based on where data needs to move, while the kernel groups tiles into waves based on its own traversal order.
 Prior work reconciles this mismatch by explicitly reordering data between communication and computation, paying extra global-memory traffic and synchronization.
 In contrast, \thiswork{} keeps the communicated chunks in-place and instead \emph{swizzles} the tile scheduler at the intra-kernel level.
 We reorder the sequence of waves so that each chunk is consumed as soon as it arrives, and apply an intra-chunk swizzle that visits tiles in an order that preserves locality within the chunk.
 This chunk-based tile schedule aligns compute with communication progress without additional reordering kernels, enabling fine-grained overlap purely through scheduling.
+This transformation has two levels: at the chunk level, \thiswork{} reorders chunks to follow the communication schedule and consume chunks as they become ready; within each chunk, it applies a finer-grained tile scheduler, using the local kernel's original tile traversal by default while allowing alternative axis-based traversals when needed.